GurpreetSarangal/Python-lang/Book_Programs/Introduction to PYTHON programming/Useful_functions.md

 ### List Methods

+* List comprehension is a compact way of creating a new list using elements from another existing list that satisfy certain condition.
+A list comprehension consists of an expression followed by for statement and optionally if statements.
+It is enclosed within a pair of brackets since brackets define a list in python
+    - newlist = [EXPR for LIST_ELEMENT in ITERABLE [if condition]  ]
+        - numberList = [x**2 for x in [1,2,3,4,5]]
+        - print([x**2 for x in range(1,9) if x%2==0])
+        - new_list = [i**2 for i in numberList if i>0]
 * append(): The append() method adds a single item to the existing list.
 It doesn't return new list, rather is modifies the original list.
 If a list is passed, it just nests' the lists unlike extend method.
     - list.append(item)
 * count(): The method count() returns count of how many times the particular item occurs in list.